superestos/berkeley_graphics_Rasterizer/README.md

 Notes:

 * The `Texture` struct in `texture.h` stores a mipmap, as described in lecture, of texture images in decreasing resolution, in the `mipmap` variable.
-Each texture image is stored as an object of type `MipMap`.
+Each texture image is stored as an object of type `MipLevel`.
-* `MipMap::texels` stores the texture image pixels in the typical RGB format described above for framebuffer pixels.
+* `MipLevel::texels` stores the texture image pixels in the typical RGB format described above for framebuffer pixels.
-* `MipMap::get_texel(...)` may be helpful.
+* `MipLevel::get_texel(...)` may be helpful.

 For convenience, here is a list of functions you will need to modify: